 Most potentially unwanted applications are advertised as legitimate and useful, however, they do not function/operate as advertised.
 Frequently, the apps promote dubious pages, collect browsing-related details and feed users with advertisements.
 In summary, PUAs are designed only to help the developers to generate revenue and can cause serious problems.

 How did adware install on my computer?

-It is common that PUAs are distributed by using a deceptive marketing method called "bundling".
-It means that developers include unwanted apps in download and/or installation setups of other programs as additional offers and hope that users will not decline them.
-Typically, such offers can be declined in "Custom", "Advanced" and other settings of setups.
-When users download and/or install programs without changing default settings, they often agree with offers to download/and or install additionally included apps as well.
-Also, unwanted downloads and/or installation can be caused by clicking deceptive ads that that are capable of executing certain scripts.
+Commonly, PUAs are distributed using a deceptive marketing method called "bundling".
+I.e., developers include unwanted apps into the download/installation set-ups of other programs as 'additional offers' and hope that users will not decline them.
+Typically, these offers can be declined in "Custom", "Advanced" and other settings of set-ups.
+When users download and install their programs without changing the default settings, they often agree with offers to download/and install additionally-included apps.
+Unwanted downloads and installations can also be caused by clicking deceptive ads that are capable of executing certain scripts.

 Appearance of routemob[.]com website (GIF):